KyleRego/KyleRego.github.io/collections/_notes/health.markdown

     - Copper - potatoes
     - Iodine - iodized salt

-CTRL is a meal replacement powder but other ones probably have similar nutritional content.
+CTRL is a meal replacement powder, but I imagine there are other products with similar nutritional content.

 # Foods